syscolabs/api-standards/patterns.md

 The implementation of the versioning scheme for `Etag` should be at the descreation of the developer.
 Some possible options are; simple numeric value maintained by the application, a database sequence, [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) or a similar random identifier.

-This flow requires an additional read before each update of the resource.
+This flow requires an additional read before each update of the resource at the persistant store.
 This is to enforce the *isolation* requirement to avoid any lost updates.
-This may introduce additional overhead on the backend system. **Therefore, the developer should make sure to use this technique only when lost update prevention is a mandatory requirement.**
+This may introduce additional overheads on the backend system. **Therefore, the developer should make sure to use this technique only when lost update prevention is a mandatory requirement.**

 <h2 id="asynchronous-operations">Asynchronous Operations</h2>